brujam/ark-character-planner/README.md

         * 5: Blue, is da best at harvesting this
         * Valid harvest types; steal from Wiki

-v1 Definition of Done: has a few vanilla engrams, enough for testing adding, removing, ding button, dependencies.
+v1 Definition of Done: has a few vanilla engrams, enough for testing adding, ding button, dependencies.
 Save log to local storage. (as "ding, vanilla:stone_axe, spear, ding,"...) v2 DoD: All Vanilla <-- Share for feedback! v3 DoD: all Scorched Earth v4 Definition of Done: has the Mentat Modpack hard coded in